 Inzinna Consulting focuses on the individual needs of each client.
 After identifying specific goals, a strategic outline is developed and implemented.
 Services include lobbying both the legislative and administrative branches of MS government, drafting and introducing legislation, tracking all pertinent bills, attending committee hearings and giving testimony, providing legislative status reports, grass roots campaigning and developing political giving programs.

-Karyn serves as Chairman of the Mississippi Agriculture & Forestry Museum Foundation.
+Karyn currently serves on the advisory council of the Mississippi Workers’ Compensation Commission.
+She is past chairman of the Mississippi Agriculture & Forestry Museum Foundation.
 She is also a member of the Mississippi Economic Council and the MS Association for Non Profits.

 When not working, Karyn spends her time with her husband and two children.
 As active members of Pinelake Church, Karyn serves in a variety of roles including LifeCoaching, lay counseling, and coordinator for Women on a Mission.
 She also enjoys painting, gardening and is an avid reader.

-In October of 2013, Karyn purchased a 3,700 sq. ft. century-old home near the Capitol and named it LifeHouse.
-Once fully renovated, the downstairs will house her governmental affairs firm, Inzinna Consulting.
-The upstairs will be shared space offering start up Christian non-profits and young ministries a place to collaborate and grow.
+In October of 2013, Karyn purchased and renovated a 3,700 sq. ft. century-old home near the Capitol and named it LifeHouse.
+The downstairs now houses Inzinna Consulting, and the upstairs is a shared space offering start up Christian non-profits and young ministries a place to collaborate and grow.